khaitruong922/music-capsule/README.md

 - **Lobby**: Create a room or join a room in the lobby.
 - **Music streaming**: Put your favorite music from YouTube in a playback queue and listen with other people in the room.
-- **Pitch & Speed selection**: Select your favorite pitch and playback speed for any song.
+- **Audio manipulation**: Select your favorite pitch and playback speed for any song.
 - **Chat**: Interact with other people while enjoying the music.
+- **Download**: Download current song to your device.

 **No registration needed!** Just join in and enjoy all these cool features.